dsp-testing/bodgeit/README.md

 ant -noinput -f "build.xml" "compile"

 ## Maven Build
 Added to inject jspc compiler step easily.
 Copied over java and jsp files to `thebodgeitstore` project.
-Added jspc plugin to pom.xml, when running codeql seeing it compile the JSP files (if i make a syntax error in a tag, i see compiler error)
+Added jspc plugin to pom.xml, when running codeql seeing it compile the JSP files (if i make a syntax error in a tag, i see compiler error) via `mvn clean package` or `mvn jspc:compile`

 ```
 cd bodgeitstore